elvizcacho/tuix/class24/README.md

-# Class 14
+# Class 24

 #### Topics:
-- Event target
+- Other programing languages
-- split
+- continue and break
-- add events dynamically to newly created HTML objects.

 ### Homework
 - Highlight
 - Finish triqui
-- Write the same exercise of class 19 in Ruby, Python, PHP, Go and Java
+- Write the same exercise of class 19 in Ruby, Python, PHP, Go and Java + (Typescript)